+Chapter 5.
+Systems for looking into Space

-- 1. What does a telescope do?
-It makes faraway objects look closer. - Before Galileo, nobody knew that the planet Jupiter had moons.
+- 1. What does a telescope do? - 2.
+Before Galileo, nobody knew that the planet Jupiter had moons.
 What was the reason?

-The moons were too small to see with the naked eye, but Galileo's telescope made them big enough to see. - 3.
-What does SKA stand for?
-Square Kilometre Array - 4.
+- 3. What does SKA stand for? - 4.
 Why are the words 'square kilometre' in the name?

-The areas of all the dishes will add up to an area of one square kilometre. - 5.
-With a telescope we can see very, very many stars.
-Why did we not know about all those stars before there were telescopes?
-Those stars are too faint to see with the naked eye. - 6.
+- 5. With a telescope we can see very, very many stars.
+Why did we not know about all those stars before there were telescopes? - 6.
 Astronomers build their telescopes far away from cities.
 Think of a reason why they do this and write it down.
-The bright lights of the city make the sky bright and so it is harder to see the stars.